 In Kotor, walking through the gates of the thick defensive walls that extend to the hill-topping fortress feels a bit like walking back in time.
 The origination of the seaside community can be traced to Ancient Roman times, but throughout the centuries, the land was conquered by various rulers – each leaving their distinct mark on the Old Town of Kotor.

-From learning about the fascinating history to soaking in the sunshine to hiking above town – we have compiled a list of our top Kotor, Montenegro things to do to help tourists experience the best of the city and region.
+From learning about the fascinating history to soaking in the sunshine to hiking high above town – we have compiled a list of our Top Kotor, Montenegro Things To Do to help tourists experience the best of the city and region.

-Save, Pin or Bookmark this Kotor travel blog post so that you can access it to plan your trip to Montenegro!
+Save, Pin or Bookmark this Kotor Travel Guide to plan your trip to Montenegro!

-Kotor is one of the top Montenegro places to visit!
-Follow in our footsteps and discover the absolute best things to do in Kotor.
+Kotor is one of the top Montenegro places to visit.
+Follow in our footsteps and discover the absolute greatest things to do in Kotor!

 #1 Wander the Maze of Old Town Kotor Streets

-The Old Town is a Kotor must-see!
-When visiting Kotor, it’s essential to wander the maze of narrow, cobblestone lanes that weave through the UNESCO World Heritage Site old town.
+The Old Town is a Kotor must-see.
+When visiting Kotor, it’s essential to wander the maze of narrow, cobblestone lanes that weave through the UNESCO World Heritage Site.
 The seemingly chaotic street plan was created quite purposefully; it was intended to confuse intruders who came to plunder the town.

 Not to be missed is the main square, called the Square of the Arms, and the clock tower, both of which are just inside the main Sea Gate, that faces the water.
-That said, roaming is highly encouraged.
+That said, random roaming is highly encouraged!

-While wandering through alleys and into odd-shaped squares, take note of the old stone buildings and the numerous Kotor churches – many of which have small plaques providing dates of construction and original use.
+While wandering through alleys and into odd-shaped squares, take note of the old stone buildings and the numerous Kotor Churches.
+Many of these buildings display small plaques providing dates of construction and former uses.

 #2 Hike the Kotor Ramparts to St. John’s Fortress